godotengine/godot-website/collections/_article/dev-snapshot-godot-4-1-dev-4.md

 - Many active Godot users long have voiced their need for better project organization options in the project manager.
 While there are multiple ways in which we can improve the UI to help with that, at the core of many of them lies some sort of tagging system.
 So this is where we've started, adding a system for assigning custom tags to your Godot projects ([GH-75047](https://github.com/godotengine/godot/pull/75047)).
 Make sure to give us your feedback on the usability of this new feature and feel free to open proposals regarding possible improvements to it!

-- While GDExtension API allows for a low level access and extension of the engine and its capabilities, it previously lacked a way to register new editor plugins.
+- While GDExtension API allows for a low-level access and extension of the engine and its capabilities, it previously lacked a way to register new editor plugins.
 This has now been implemented ([GH-77010](https://github.com/godotengine/godot/pull/77010)), so you can create efficient and fast plugins in any language that is available to you.

 [Jump to the **Downloads** section](#downloads), and give it a spin right now, or continue reading to learn more about included changes.
 You can also [try the **Web editor**](https://editor.godotengine.org/releases/4.1.dev4/).